skt-t1-byungi/aico/README.md

 ```

 ##### signal
-This is an option to abort the coroutine with the signal of the external controller.
+This is an option to abort the promise with the signal of the external controller.

 ```js
 const controller = new AbortController()